CouchCMS/Documentation/src/contents/concepts/cloaked-links.md

 ### FORCING DOWNLOAD

-If the file cloaked above was a zip file, the browser would have displayed the familiar dialog-box prompting for the download location.<br/>
+If the file cloaked above was a zip file, the browser would have displayed the familiar dialog-box prompting for the download location.
 This is because [__*cloak\_url*__](../../tags-reference/cloak_url.html) tries to figure out the mime type of the linked file and accordingly asks the browser to either display the file directly or prompt for download.

-If you'd rather have the download box shown for all types of files, set the *force\_download* parameter to '1'.<br/>
+If you'd rather have the download box shown for all types of files, set the *force\_download* parameter to '1'.
 Thus the following link will always force the user to download the image file -

 ```